The outbreak of Coronavirus in 2020 disrupted billions of people’s lives around the world in almost every way possible.

 For this analysis, we wanted to look at which online publishers are covering the coronavirus almost exclusively at the expense of other content, and which have had more room in their editorial calendars for non-COVID-19-related articles?

 In the above graphic, we selected 19 common publishers to demonstrate the sheer difference in the percentage of news stories related to coronavirus across different publishers.
-To explore this more in depth, you can see the data on more than 400 unique online publishers and determine which ones might have the most pitching opportunities for your content.
+To explore this more in depth, you can see THE DATA ON MORE THAN 1,000 UNIQUE ONLINE PUBLISHERS and determine which ones might have the most pitching opportunities for your content.

 Most Common Keywords Appearing in COVID-19-Related Articles, by Vertical